epimedai/flowers/README.md

 - A working Python 3 environment with Tensorflow and Keras installed
 - A folder containing the dataset structured [as we want it](#preparing-the-dataset)

+Additionally there is a brief introduction to jupyter notebooks, for those wanting to run the guide.

 ### Configuring the environment